-- · The Free Application for Federal Student Aid (FAFSA) is the need analysis document used by The University of Akron. - · The FAFSA should be filed as soon as possible after January 1 and mailed no later than March 1 for priority consideration. - The FAFSA may be submitted after the deadline, but aid will be given only as funds permit. - Scholarships are granted on an annual basis prior to the fall semester. - New scholarship and financial aid applications are necessary each year. - Some financial aid procedures may change for 2002-2003.
-This chart has been printed with the best information available at time of publication.
+- The Free Application for Federal Student Aid (FAFSA) is the need analysis document used by The University of Akron.
+The FAFSA can be completed online at www.fafsa.ed.gov - The FAFSA should be filed as soon as possible after January 1 and mailed no later than March 1 for priority consideration. - The FAFSA may be submitted after the deadline, but aid will be given only as funds permit. - Scholarships are granted on an annual basis prior to the fall semester. - New scholarship and financial aid applications are necessary each year. - · Some financial aid procedures may change for 2003-2004.
+This chart has been printed with the best information available at time of publication. · Abreviations used in this chart: UA (The University of Akron), UAWC (The University of Akron Wayne College)